 This mixture of hydrocarbons appears generally associated with large deposits of natural gas, in deposits closed for thousands of years underground, covered by the upper strata of the earth's crust.

-The oil is not found in a certain type of rock but rather impregnates any rock that is sufficiently porous (that has strength holes).
-In addition to oil, methane and salt water are also found in these rocks from their formation process.
+Petroleum is not found in a certain type of rock but rather impregnates any rock that is sufficiently porous (that has strength holes).
+In addition to petroleum, methane and salt water are also found in these rocks from their formation process.

 Last review: June 7, 2016